-- 1. For their respective levels of practice, produce AAS and BS clinical laboratory graduates who are proficient in the pre-analytical, analytical, and post-analytical components of the primary disciplines of the laboratory:
+1. For their respective levels of practice, produce AAS and BS clinical laboratory graduates who are proficient in the pre-analytical, analytical, and post-analytical components of the primary disciplines of the laboratory:

-- A. Hematology
+- A. Hematology/Hemostasis

-- B. Hemostasis

-- C. Chemistry
+- B. Chemistry

-- D. Microbiology (including Parasitology, Virology, and Mycology)
+- C. Microbiology

+- D. Urinalysis & Other Fluids

-- E. Urinalysis
+- E. Immunology

-- F. Microscopy
+- F. Immunohematology

-- G. Molecular Diagnostics
+- G. Lab Operations

-- H. Immunology

-- I. Immunohematology

-- J. Quality Assurance

-- 2. Instill principles of professionalism, ethics, team-building, and interdisciplinary communication in all CLS students.
+2. Instill principles of professionalism, ethics, team-building, and interdisciplinary communication in all CLS students.

-- 3. Apply laboratory safety standards and adhere to governmental regulations as applied to the practice of clinical laboratory science.
+3. Apply laboratory safety standards and adhere to governmental regulations as applied to the practice of clinical laboratory science.

-- 4. Produce graduates who are successful in passing the ASCP-BOC certification examination at their respective level.
+4. Produce graduates who are successful in passing the ASCP-BOC certification examination at their respective level.

-- 5. Maintain CLS program accreditation with NAACLS.
+5. Maintain CLS program accreditation with NAACLS.